 What Next: Publishers and information service providers are experiencing the transformative benefits of intelligent technologies.
 Enhanced customer experiences and partner relationships, digital scaling, and value creation from content assets improve top and bottom line, increase wallet share in their market segment, and buildenable effective digital transformation of an enterprise.

 By forging strategic partnerships with domain-specific technology and service providers, publishers can accelerate digital transformation and adoption of AI and ML.
-We, at HCL, have been working alongside leading companies in the sector to create data fabrics, automate workflows, curate next-generation customer experiences, drive user value creation using NLP and ML for AI-centric predictions, and streamline content development and distribution supply chain.
+We, at HCLTech, have been working alongside leading companies in the sector to create data fabrics, automate workflows, curate next-generation customer experiences, drive user value creation using NLP and ML for AI-centric predictions, and streamline content development and distribution supply chain.

 To learn how we can help you drive exceptional business outcomes, write to us at CS_Marketing@hcl.com.